jad-tab/jad-tab.github.io/_posts/2020-03-04-Polynomial_Optimization1.md

 ![alt]({{ site.url }}{{ site.baseurl }}/figures3/system.png)

-*Source: Mathematical Reflections - two wonderful years by Titu Andreescu*
+*Source: 'Mathematical Reflections - two wonderful years' by Titu Andreescu, Maxim Ignatiuc*

 The aim of this 'Polynomial Optimization - Part I' article is therefore to:
 * Provide a very brief theoretical overview of the tools that can be used to solve multivariate polynomial systems